hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 title: Filtering Duplicates Automatically
 ---

-**Hey, this is all for a system that is close to launching but still has a couple rough edges.
-If you are new to hydrus, please come back soon!**
+**If you are not familiar with the [duplicate filter](duplicates.md), turn back now!**

 ## the problem with duplicates processing

 The duplicates filter can get pretty tedious.
 Pairs that are obvious resizes or pixel duplicates are easy to resolve but boring to work through.

-If only there were some way to automate common decisions!
-Hydrus could solve these trivial duplicates in the background using a certain decision logic, leaving us with less, more interesting work to do.
+If only there were some way to automate common decisions.
+Hydrus could solve these trivial duplicates in the background using a specific decision logic, leaving us with less, more interesting work to do.

 !!! warning "Be careful!"
-    Automated systems are powerful magic wands, and we should always be careful waving them around.
+    Automated systems are powerful magic wands, and we should never wave them around.
 Make sure you are hesitant rather than confident and always check the preview tab to make sure what you are about to do makes sense.
-Starting _any_ new rule in semi-automatic mode is a great idea, too.
+Starting _any_ custom rule in semi-automatic mode is always sensible.
 There are some undo tools if things go wrong, but they aren't perfect.

     If you plan to do something huge, like deleting 50,000 files, plan it around your next scheduled backup.

 !!! info "Everything is off by default"
-    Resolving duplicates is a highly subjective issue.
+    Although most people agree on generally keeping 'originals', resolving duplicates can still be a highly subjective issue.
 Maybe you think EXIF data is the best, or maybe you always want it gone.
 Maybe you never want to delete low quality files, or always merge URLs, or set an artist correction as a duplicate instead of an alternate.
 People simply differ.

     This system has templated quick-start suggestions, but they are not mandatory.
-I have made general decisions that will work for many users, but if you care, you should double-check anything before starting it.
 The whole system is highly configurable, and you are encouraged to set it up exactly as you want.
 Everything is off by default!

 ## tl;dr

-If you just want to do this, open up a new duplicates page, go to the `auto-resolution` tab, hit `edit rules`, then, from the `add suggested` button, add `pixel-perfect jpegs and pngs`, `pixel-perfect pairs`, and `visually similar pairs`.
+If you just want to do this, open up a new duplicates page, go to the `auto-resolution` tab, hit `edit rules`, then, from the `add suggested` button, add `near-perfect jpegs and pngs`, `pixel-perfect jpegs and pngs`, `pixel-perfect pairs`, and `visually similar pairs - only earlier imports`.
 Edit each rule and change it from 'semi-automatic' to 'fully automatic'.
 Save it all and never look at this page again.
+Around one in thirty of your files will be deleted over the next couple of days, and in future, you may notice around one in sixty new files being deleted a second or two after import.

 ## philosophy

 **This system is designed mostly for setting simple and clear "A is better than B" duplicate actions.
 I do not recommend trying to set up "alternates" rules or anything else overly clever at this stage--it is too easy to make a mistake.**

 Generally speaking, for most situations, the original versions of files are better than derived copies.
-When a file is converted, the best case is only that the data is preserved losslessly.
+When a file is converted, it is unusual that the data is preserved losslessly.
 Most of the time, a little entropy is added.
 A scaling down will decimate pixels, a new compression pass will add subtle visual artifacts, and creating the new file header might strip or malform previously interesting additional metadata like EXIF.
-The conversions a file has passed through in its lifetime is a downward slope of ever-decreasing quality.
+The conversions a file has passed through in its lifetime are a downward slope of ever-decreasing quality.

 Determining which of two files is the more 'original' is difficult in edge cases, but most of the time, we will be seeing files that are: